False accusations about immigration fly between opponents

 WASHINGTON (AP) - President Donald Trump and Democratic critics traded outraged, sometimes plainly false accusations about immigration as the debate over "lost" children and the practice of separating families caught crossing the border illegally reached a new boiling point.

-False charges flew on both sides Tuesday.
-The White House wrongly blamed Democrats for forcing his administration to separate children from parents.
+The White House on Tuesday wrongly blamed Democrats for forcing Trump's administration to separate children from parents.
 Liberal activists and others, including some from media outlets, tried to highlight the issue by tweeting photos of young people in steel cages that actually were taken during the Obama administration.
 Others seized on reports the government had "lost" more than 1,000 children, though that wasn't quite the case.

 It all comes just in time for the midterm elections as Republicans and Democrats try to rally core voters by pointing fingers at one another.
 Trump won the presidency promising to build a wall along the southern border and end illegal immigration, and the White House believes stressing the same issues will drive voters to the polls and help the GOP hang on to their majorities in the Senate and House.